bluesky-social/atproto-website/content/specs/auth.md

 - PKCE is required, so a secret value is generated and stored, and a derived challenge is included in the request
 - `scope` values are requested here, and must include `atproto`
 - for confidential clients, a `client_assertion` is included, with type `jwt-bearer`, signed using the secret client authentication key
-- the client generates a new DPoP key for the user/session and uses it starting with the PAR request
+- the client generates a new DPoP key for the user/device/session and uses it starting with the PAR request
 - if the auth flow started with an account identifier, the client should pass that starting identifier via the `login_hint` field
 - atproto uses PAR, so the request will be sent as an HTTP POST request to the Authorization Server

 The Authorization Server will receive the PAR request and use the `client_id` URL to resolve the client metadata document.
 The server validates the request and client metadata, then stores information about the session, including binding a DPoP key to the session.
 The server returns a `request_uri` token to the client, including a DPoP nonce via HTTP header.

 The client receives the `request_uri` and prepares to redirect the user.
 At this point, the client usually needs to persist information about the session to some type of secure storage, so it can be read back after the redirect returns.
 This might be a database (for a web service backend) or web platform storage like IndexedDB (for a browser app).
 The client then redirects the user via browser to the Authorization Server’s auth endpoint, including the `request_uri` as a URL parameter.
+In any case, clients must not store session data directly in the `state` request param.

 The Authorization Server uses the `request_uri` to look up the earlier Authorization Request parameters, authenticates the user (which might include sign-in or account selection), and prompts the user with the Authorization Interface.
 The user might refine any granular requested scopes, then approves or rejects the request.
-The Authorization Server redirects the user back to the `redirect_uri`, which might be a web callback URL (for web clients), or a native app URI.
+The Authorization Server redirects the user back to the `redirect_uri`, which might be a web callback URL, or a native app URI (for native clients).

 The client uses URL query parameters (`state` and `iss`) to look up and verify session information.
 Using the `code` query parameter, the client then makes an initial token request to the Authorization Server’s token endpoint.
 The client completes the PKCE flow by including the earlier value in the `code_verifier` field.
 Confidential clients need to include a client assertion JWT in the token request; see the "Confidential Client" section.
 The Authorization Server validates the request and returns a set of tokens, as well as a `sub` field indicating the account identifier (DID) for this session, and the `scope` that is covered by the issued access token.